microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-templates-overview.md

 - **Destination Storage Account Uri**: A prepopulated field.
 The URI (distributed file system (DFS) or blob) to use based on the registered application.
 - **Storage Container**: The root container in the Azure Storage destination where the data is written to.

 4) Click the **Review + create** tab to review your settings.
-After confirming that all details are correct, click the **Create** button to initiate the deployment.
+After you confirm that all details are correct, click the **Create** button to initiate the deployment.
 A deployment status screen appears to monitor the creation of the resources.

 ![A screenshot that shows the progress of a custom deployment of Azure resources.](images/data-connect-templates-quickstart-4.png)